Fairchild Tropical Botanic Garden: History

-The garden was designed by landscape architect William Lyman Phillips, member of the Frederick Law Olmsted partnership, and a leading landscape designer in South Florida during the 1930s.
-He obtained his landscape architecture degree from Harvard in 1910.
+William Lyman Phillips obtained his landscape architecture degree from Harvard in 1910.
 Lyman Phillips came to Florida in 1924 and by 1933 he was working with the Dade County Park Department and drawing plans for Greynolds Park and Matheson Hammock Park.
 In 1938 Phillips began design for Fairchild Tropical Botanic Garden.
-Phillip's top three principles when designing the Fairchild garden were: variety, consistency, and contrast.
 The primary buildings and landscape features, including the Montgomery Palmetum, Bailey Palm Glade, Allee and Overlook, Vine Pergola, Amphitheatre, Gate House, Montgomery Library and Museum, 14 lakes, stone terracing walls, irrigation systems, Moos Sunken Garden, and Nell Montgomery Garden House auditorium were built in the first 15 years.
 Later buildings included the Davis House (1953), Hawkes Laboratory (1960), Robbins Plant Science Building (1967), Rare Plant House (1968), Corbin Education Building (1972), Jean duPont Shehan Visitor Center (2002), and various additions over the years.
 In 2010 there was a groundbreaking ceremony for a new complex of buildings including the Paul and Swanee DiMare Science Village, Dr. Jane Hsaio Tropical Research Laboratories, Clinton Family Conservatory, and Burns Building.
 The Science Village complex opened December 2012 and was designed by Miami architect Max Strang.

-Fairchild Tropical Botanic Gardens has been, and continues to be, a significant contributor to tropical American horticulture and conservation.

 Collection

 The collection at Fairchild Gardens includes rare palms, cycads, orchids, and bromeliads.
 The collections also include different varieties of ginger.
 Fairchild has the largest collection of tropical bamboo in the world, with 125 species of bamboo.
 The Michaux Bahamas Collection includes native woody plants and flora from botanical expeditions to the Bahamian islands.
 The Montgomery Palmetum consists of the most documented palm collections with species from all over the world.
 Fairchild features some of the world's most exotic tropical fruits, such as Durian, from the Amazon, Borneo, Indonesia, Malaysia, and Thailand.

 Fairchild Gardens’ Tropical Flowering Trees collection displays over 740 species of flowering trees from all over the world.
 The most famous tropical flowering tree in Fairchild Gardens is the cannonball tree.
 The tree was planted in 1938 and is known for its fragrance.
 It is one of the only cannonball trees in the United States.

-Fairchild Gardens is home to the only rainforest in the continental United States.
 Fairchild Garden's two-acre rainforest features waterfalls and cascades throughout the rainforest.
-The rainforest is composed of plants collected from the amazon.
+The rainforest is composed of plants collected from the Amazon.
 Also, a misting system was created to emulate an authentic rainforest.